What are the Best Practices for SEO?

 You Must have Integrity Padawan

-The path of SEO best practices is the path of light, it is the path of the Jedi, it is the path of the white hat (a tech term to describe a developer who uses best practices, as opposed to a grey hat or black hat).
-Even the darkest popular sites on the web have integrity because integrity is born from time, effort, and care.v
+The path of SEO best practices is the path of light, it is the path of the Jedi, it is the path of the white hat (a tech term to describe an upstanding developer who uses best practices and no tricks).
+Even the darkest popular sites on the web have integrity because integrity is born from time, effort, and care.

 Intentions Matter; Provide Value